Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

-> Make sure to replace `<YOUR_TOKEN>` in the Authorization Header to use our API in the next steps
+> In subsequent requests, make sure to replace `<YOUR_TOKEN>` in the Authorization Header with the token returned to you here.

+Ezus authentication scheme is based on <a href='https://swagger.io/docs/specification/authentication/api-keys/'>API Keys</a> and <a href='https://swagger.io/docs/specification/authentication/bearer-authentication/'>Bearer authentication</a>.
+So, you will need 2 things to be able to interact with our API :

+- An Ezus API key
+- User credentials of an Ezus account

+API key
-EZUS uses API keys to allow access to the API.
-If you don't have an Ezus account, you can ask for a demo on our [Website](https://ezus.io/).
+Ezus uses API keys to control access to its API.
+To get your API key, ask your account manager.

-Ezus expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The Ezus API expects for the API key to be included in the X-API-KEY header of all your requests:

-`X-API-KEY: ApiKey`
+`X-API-KEY: <YOUR_API_KEY>`

-To get your API key, you have to ask to your account manager
+Bearer authentication

-After calling the login route, a bearer token will be returned to you, it must be included in the header of all your calls to the Ezus APIBody Parameters (JSON)
+After calling the /login endpoint with valid credentials, a bearer token will be returned to you : <YOUR_TOKEN>.
+This token is then valid for 12 hours.
+The Ezus API expects for the Bearer Token to be included in the Authorization header of all your subsequent requests.
 `Authorization: Bearer <YOUR_TOKEN>`

 ### HTTP Request